ozgrozer/top-ai-directories/readme.md

 # Top AI Directories

-This repository provides an organized collection of AI directories, ranked from high Domain Rating (DR) to low.
+This repository provides an organized collection of AI directories, ranked from high Domain Rating (DR) to low

 ---